 For the full text of Dwyer’s column go to http://www.nytimes.com/2010/05/16/nyregion/16about.html

 Mercury News.com reports that Union Pacific has expressed its opposition to high speed trains using its right of way between San Jose and Gilroy.
 Union Pacific is concerned about safety problems that would arise if high-speed “bullet trains” were to operate in close proximity to slow freight trains.
 The concern is that a freight train might derail (as they do now and then) and slam into a bullet train, so Union Pacific wants the latter to operate on a separate right of way, 50 to 100 feet from Union Pacific’s property.
 The high speed train folks dismiss this as a negotiating strategy.
+Perhaps this is a point where people switch from trains to truck based freight options, like those plexusfreight.com and other firms offer.
 We shall see.